Phase 1: Install the BMC ThruPut Manager software

 1B.4.
 APPLY BMC ThruPut Manager Upgrade

-Run INSTALL(I$SMP3) to APPLY the PTFs to the target libraries in the zone where BMC ThruPut Manager has been APPLY’d.
+Run DTMINST(I$SMP3) to APPLY the PTFs to the target libraries in the zone where BMC ThruPut Manager has been APPLY’d.

-• The level of system (SYS1.MACLIB) and JES2 (SHASMAC) macro libraries used in the SYSLIB concatenation or SYSLIB DDDEF concatenation must reflect the level of JES2 that is running on the system BMC ThruPut Manager is intended for (the target system).
+- The level of system and JES2 macro libraries in the SYSLIB concatenation must match the level of JES2 that is running on the system where ThruPut Manager is going to be initialized.
 This ensures BMC ThruPut Manager and JES2 remain in sync by providing BMC ThruPut Manager with proper JES2 addressing.

 1B.5.
 APPLY APARs

-Run INSTALL(I$SMP3) to APPLY all APARs contained in the APARs zip file supplied with the installation package.
+Run DTMINST(I$SMP3) to APPLY all APARs contained in the APARs zip file supplied with the installation package.
 All APARs should be applied to avoid encountering known problems.

 1B.6.
 Reassemble/Link BMC ThruPut Manager Source Stubs